didx-xyz/aries-cloudapi-python/docs/src/Governance as Code.md

 ### Issuers

-Tenants are custodial wallets created within the Trust Ecosystem's multitenant AcaPy agent.
+Tenants are custodial wallets created within the Trust Ecosystem's multitenant ACA-Py agent.
 To create new tenants for your trust ecosystem, follow the steps below:

 1. Access the API through the [CloudAPI-Multitenant-Admin](http://cloudapi.127.0.0.1.nip.io/tenant-admin/docs).